helloworldlethavefun/pyshell/README.md

 ## As I have noted
-### This is still a work in progress and is not even near done
+### This is still a work in progress and is not even near finished
 ### if you have any suggestions feel free to let me know